Enhancing Patient Engagement for Heart Failure Care Through UCD

 Impact

-• Empowered patients to actively engage with their health information and take timely action
+• Empowered patients to engage with their health information and take timely action

-• Enabled patients to collaborate with their providers in their healthcare.
+• Helped patients collaborate more effectively with their providers